 The largest city in the country is ever-expanding and new areas are built continuously to house the growing population.
 This means that in Reykjavik, new roads are mapped and named, which can put a strain on the Google Maps Iceland infrastructure.

 Luckily, Google Maps Reykjavik keeps up to date and is a great tool for navigating the city.
 All streets will have names in a foreign language (Icelandic), which makes it extra important for the Google Maps Iceland tool to be able to give directions without you having to know Icelandic.

 Blue Lagoon and Google Maps is an easy affair, all you need to do is punch it into the search bar.
 You don’t need to know the address or anything, but you need to keep an eye on the road there from Reykjavik since it’s a busy road.
 It’s close to Keflavik, so it’s a good stop either at the start or at the end of your trip to Iceland (or both!).

 You can go on tours that take you through the Golden Circle, but honestly, we prefer to be the captains on our own journeys.
-Golden Circle Iceland Google Maps is the way to go if you are driving your own car.
+Golden Circle Iceland Google Maps is the way to go if you are driving your motorhome rental.
 The route won’t be laid out for you, but if you punch in these stops, you will be fine.
 The stops include: